How to Help England’s Delightful Dophins

 We’ve all heard about dolphins circling divers, to protect them from sharks.
 Here’s a true story to amaze:

 In California, a marine biologist who regularly watched a pod of dolphins, saw one ‘shoot off’ into the middle of the ocean, followed quickly by others.
-This was not normal, she she followed them 3 miles off-shore by boat, to see them circling a young woman in the water.
+This was not normal, so she followed 3 miles off-shore by boat, to see them circling a young woman in the water.

 When she arrived at ER, a translator said the German girl had swam out, to commit suicide.
 The dolphins had known from 3 miles away, and swam from the shore to save her!